-ertainer who is actively providing a performance in the place in exchange for a donation.
-Busking is defined as ng or playing a musical instrument, singing, giving a recitation orming, conjuring, juggling, puppetry, miming, dancing, aining or doing any of these things concurrently.
-Busking cludes the activity of drawing any message, picture or entation on a pavement, paper or canvas surface.
+An entertainer who is actively providing a performance in the public place in exchange for a donation.
+Busking is defined as sounding or playing a musical instrument, singing, giving a recitation or performing, conjuring, juggling, puppetry, miming, dancing, entertaining or doing any of these things concurrently.
+Busking also includes the activity of drawing any message, picture or representation on a pavement, paper or canvas surface.

-nentary evidence that an insurance contract is issued by an ; outlining the insurance policy details, dates of policy and the ted parties.
+Certificate of Currency Documentary evidence that an insurance contract is issued by an insurer, outlining the insurance policy details, dates of policy and the interested parties.

-il means the Camden Council.
+Council Council means the Camden Council.